-On the eve of its fourth centenary, Ruinart has chosen to combine art and artificial intelligence in an immersive, sustainable and self-contained installation that is driven by life itself.
+On the eve of its 4th centenary, the Ruinart house combines art and artificial intelligence in an immersive installation that is autonomous, sustainable and attentive to life.

-In September 2029, Ruinart, the oldest champagne house, will be celebrating its 300th anniversary.
-Over the course of its rich history, it has fostered partnerships with artists such as Alphonse Mucha in 1896, and more recently taking part in the world’s largest art fairs through an annual carte blanche programme, granted by Ruinart to a different contemporary artist each year.
+In September 2029, Ruinart, the oldest champagne house, will celebrate 300 years.
+A rich history shared with artists including Alphonse Mucha in 1896, and now in the largest international art fairs in which Ruinart entrusts each year a carte blanche to a renowned artist.

-In the lead-up to this important anniversary, Ruinart has commissioned a work of art from the Mouwad Laurier duo, entitled Retour aux sources, which brings data, artificial intelligence and the living world together in an immersive experience.
+To prepare for this major anniversary, Ruinart commissioned a work to the artist duo Mouwad Laurier, Retour aux sources, which combines data, artificial intelligence, harmony with the living and immersive expériences.

-The work takes the form of a root planted in an ancient crayère chalk cellar.
-The root listens to what is happening within its natural surroundings above, and immerses the audience in a visual and sound experience 30 metres below ground.
-Deep inside the earth, where there used to be an ocean, the audience is confronted with the physical and temporal character of humanity.
+It takes the form of a root evolving in a century old « crayère », which listens to nature and immerses the audience in a visual and sound experience 30 meters below earth.
+In this in-depth space where there used to be an ocean, we are confronted to our physical and temporal scale.

-The root, endowed with sensitive intelligence, listens to the natural elements involved in the champagne production process through a device that uses complex artificial intelligence.
+The Root, endowed with a sensitive intelligence, listens to the natural elements intervening in real time in the champagne production, thanks to a device of complex artificial intelligence.
 It reminds us that human beings and nature are intrinsically connected.